Pingdom Check

 KERTASNÍKIR (Candle-Beggar) Candles used to be made from fat in old times and were edible.
 What this funny fellow eats these days, we have no idea.

-Are you still in search for a gift to leave in someone‘s shoe or put under a tree?
-An Icelandair Gift Certificate might be just what you've been looking for.
+And if you’re still searching for a gift to leave in someone‘s shoe or put under a tree, an Icelandair Gift Certificate might be just what you've been looking for.